Back story...

 I’m often asked “Why did you develop Piano Portals – what's the back story?”

 Aged 11, Piano Portals Founder, Stephen Marquiss, was labelled an exemplary piano student.
-Gaining a Music Specialist scholarship to Wells Cathedral School in 1990, Stephen promptly attained the highest ABRSM exam mark in the country and reached both the final of the Ettlingen International Competition for Young Pianists and the televised stage of BBC Young Musicians.
+Gaining a scholarship to music school in 1990, Stephen promptly attained the highest ABRSM exam mark in the country and reached both the final of the Ettlingen International Competition for Young Pianists and the televised stage of BBC Young Musicians.

 He later withdrew from the latter owing to chronic Repetitive Strain Injury.
-Stephen became the first student in living memory to sit a Theoretical A Level Music paper in place of a performance owing to his physical and mental decline.
+Aged 18, Stephen sat a Theoretical A Level Music (equivalent to IP/IB) in place of a performance owing to his physical and mental decline.
 With music college and Stephen's performing dream evaporating, Stephen undertook an academic Music degree at Christ's College, Cambridge, where he embarked on a 25-year exploration into holistic piano technique and wellbeing.
-He studied in New York with Sophia Rosoff, who’d learned from the greatest of all piano pioneers, Abby Whiteside (1881-1956).
+Stephen studied in New York with Sophia Rosoff, herself a former student of the greatest of all piano pioneers, Abby Whiteside (1881-1956).

-Whiteside humbly concluded that her most 'talented' students progressed in spite, not because, of conventional practice priorities, whilst the less talented invariably hit a ceiling.
+Whiteside humbly concluded that her most 'talented' students progressed in spite, not because, of conventional points of focus, whilst the less talented invariably hit a ceiling.
 She proposed audacious, commonsense solutions to pianists’ problems.
-Building on Whiteside’s work, Stephen devised Piano Portals, a comprehensive, joyful online framework for fluent, expressive technique without excess tension.
-Featured in International Piano Magazine (March 2020), its 1-Minute Workouts, Patterns and Pieces comprise a transformational substitute for conventional exercises.
+Inspired by Whiteside’s work, Stephen founded Piano Portals, a groundbreaking, joyful online framework for technique, in 2016.
+Featured in International Piano and Music Teacher and on BBC Radio 3, its Primary Portals, Patterns and Pieces comprise an effective, engaging route to fluent, expressive technique without excess tension.

-Stephen has performed fluently and expressively for over a decade, which feels like a dream come true.
+At the time of writing, Stephen has performed joyfully for over a decade, in his 30s and 40s, which feels like a dream come true.
 He empowers others to do the same, particularly adult amateur pianists struggling with blocks or frustration.
-Stephen has led 'game-changing' one-day and weekend adult piano courses at Jackdaws Music Education Trust since 2017.
-His other passions include photography (@picsbyapianist), swimming and qigong.
+Stephen has twice been an invited speaker at the UK Music and Drama Education Expo and has lectured and performed at the Scrutopia Summer School.
+Stephen has been a Piano Tutor for day and weekend courses at Jackdaws Music Education Trust since 2017.
+His other passions include photography (@picsbyapianist) and qigong.

-The Longer Read - in the words of Founder, Stephen Marquiss
+The Full Story - in the words of Founder, Stephen Marquiss

-In 2012, I gave my first full piano recital from memory in 19 years.
+In 2012, I gave my first full solo piano recital from memory in 19 years.

 In 2013, aged 34, I worked out my first pop cover by ear and posted it online.